 Your own probability of infection and its consequences are individual and easy to figure out.
 With school-age kids and intermittent life stress, I was dealing with a probability of “near certainty” and a consequence of “big-time suckage.”

 Here are the tools that I used to manage exposure (the things outside of me) and vulnerability (the things inside me).

-You want to avoid any controllable circumstance where there may be an increase in the number of germs in your immediate environment.
+You want to avoid any controllable circumstances where there may be an increase in the number of germs in your immediate environment.